abhinavs/moonwalk/_posts/2023-07-19-brain-health.md

 Tips:
 -   Go outside for 10 minutes after you wake up.
--   Aim for a minimum of seven hours of sleep on a regular basis
+-   Aim for a minimum of seven hours of sleep regularly
 -   Stop drinking caffeine four to six hours before bed
+-   If you need a nap and you are not sleep deprived, keep it short — the best nap length for adults is about 20 minutes and no longer than 30 minutes - so it doesn't affect your next sleep session
 -   Stop using tablets one hour before bedtime.
 -   Consider trying static stretching exercises before bedtime.

 ## [Follow a plant-rich diet](#[Follow-Mediterranean-diet)

 Specific nutrients in food - such as omega-3 fatty acids, flavonoids, vitamins B, D, and E, and choline - have been associated with improved cognitive function in older people.
-One dietary pattern that is rich in these nutrients and has repeatedly shown positive effects on health is the Mediterranean diet [].
+Examples of dietary patterns that are rich in these nutrients and have repeatedly shown positive effects on health are Mediterranean and MIND diets [].

 (For more information about evidence-based nutrition patterns, you can read a separate article on this topic).

 ## [Excercise regularly](#excercice-regularly)

-Exercise has many known benefits.
-In particular, physical activity benefits cognitive function.
+Physical exercises have many known benefits.
+In particular, they benefit cognitive function.

 ## [Stay mentally active](#the-middle)